-Linear equations, systems of equations, matrix algebra, Gaussian elimination, linear in- equalities, systems of inequalities, linear programming by graphing and by simplex method, permutations and combinations, probability, statistics, and mathematics of finance.
+Linear equations, systems of equations, matrix algebra, Gaussian elimination, linear inequalities, systems of inequalities, linear programming by graphing and by simples method, permutations and combinations, probability, statistics, and mathematics of finance.
+Either a programmable or nonprogrammable calculator is required.

 MATH 1325.
 (MAT 1319) Mathematics for Business and Economics II.
 (3-3-0)